MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/packing-containers.md

 ### <a name="packing-policy"></a>Set up container packing policies

 Each *container packing policy* defines how a container should be processed.
-Each time that you create a new container, you will also select a container packing policy to apply to it.
+Each time that you create a new container, you'll also select a container packing policy to apply to it.

 Follow these steps to set up a container packing policy.